flyywh/J4RNet-Deep-Video-Deraining-CVPR-2018/README.md

 This is the testing code of "Erase or Fill?
 Deep Joint Recurrent Rain Removal and Reconstruction in Videos" (CVPR-2018).

-Datasets and training codes are on the way.
+Dataset and training code are on the way.